Egypt’s border crossing opens to let a trickle of desperately needed aid into besieged Gaza

 Hamas said it was working with Egypt, Qatar and other mediators “to close the case” of hostages if security circumstances permit.

-There are growing expectations of a ground offensive that Israel says would be aimed at rooting out Hamas, an Islamic militant group that has ruled Gaza for 16 years.
+There are growing expectations of a ground offensive that Israel says would be aimed at rooting out Hamas.
 Israel said Friday it does not plan to take long-term control over the small but densely populated Palestinian territory.

-Israel has also traded fire along its northern border with Lebanon’s Hezbollah militant group, raising concerns about a second front opening up.
+Israel has also traded fire along its northern border with Lebanon’s Hezbollah militants, raising concerns about a second front opening up.
 The Israeli military said Saturday it struck Hezbollah targets in Lebanon in response to recent rocket launches and attacks with anti-tank missiles.

 “Hezbollah has decided to participate in the fighting, and we are exacting a heavy price for this,” Israeli Defense Minister Yoav Gallant said during a visit to the border.

 More than 4,300 people have been killed in Gaza, according to the Hamas-run Health Ministry.
 That includes the disputed toll from a hospital explosion.
-The ministry says another 1,400 are believed to have been buried under rubble.
+The ministry says another 1,400 are believed buried under rubble.

-The Hamas-run Housing Ministry said at least 30% of all homes in Gaza have been destroyed or heavily damaged in the war.

-Hosting a summit Saturday, Egypt President Abdel Fattah el-Sissi called for ensuring aid to Gaza, negotiating a cease-fire and resuming Israeli-Palestinian peace talks, which last broke down more than a decade ago.
+At the summit Saturday, Egypt President Abdel Fattah el-Sissi called for ensuring aid to Gaza, negotiating a cease-fire and resuming Israeli-Palestinian peace talks, which broke down more than a decade ago.
 He also said the conflict would never be resolved “at the expense of Egypt,” referring to fears Israel may try to push Gaza’s population into the Sinai Peninsula.

 King Abdullah II of Jordan told the summit that Israel’s air campaign and siege of Gaza were “a war crime” and slammed the international community’s response.